Australia's northwest braces for strongest cyclone in a decade | Science-Environment

 The weather bureau said Port Hedland may be spared by "the very destructive core of Ilsa" but winds with gusts of up to 155 km per hour could still lash the mining town.
 It will be the strongest system to hit the country's far northwest region since Cyclone Christine crossed the coast in December 2013, weather bureau forecaster Jessica Lingard said.

 BHP in an emailed response said it was closely tracking the cyclone but its mining and rail operations were continuing.
+A Fortescue spokesperson said it had suspended shipping operations and non-essential travel to the port but it did not expect "any significant impact to our operations at this stage".
 A yellow alert, which orders residents to be ready to shelter from a cyclone, has been issued for several remote towns.
 The alert covered Port Hedland, where the majority of the 15,000 residents are employees of mining companies.

+Some shelves in supermarkets have been stripped bare, local media reported, with essential supplies like bottled water, fruit and meat in huge demand.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)